rntrp/default-method-lookup-utils/README.md

 allows for more intricate reflective access. `DefaultMethodLookupUtils` makes use of this API to overcome the limitations regarding the superclass method invocation on objects.

-## Default methods & `java.lang.reflect.Proxy`
+## Default Methods & `java.lang.reflect.Proxy`

 IMHO, that's the main use case for the utility class.
 The idea behind `java.lang.reflect.Proxy` is to act as an extra layer of program logic when calling object methods.
 It may forward method calls to some kind of delegate object, or it may execute its own logic behind curtains.
-This is actually how the famous "Spring magic" works.
-Also, most Java mock frameworks are basically designed around reflection proxies.
+This is, for instance, an important part of the famous "Spring magic".
+Also, most Java mock frameworks are basically designed around Java proxies.

 Sometimes, when you create a proxy object for an interface, you might also want to invoke default methods _as is_, and do some generic stuff for all other methods.
 Example: